 Please note that we may receive more applications than we have funds to support so even if you do meet our criteria we may still not be able to provide a grant.
 The Trustees are not obliged to provide an explanation as to why an application has been unsuccessful.

-Whether or not your application is successful we ask you not to apply again for at least 12 months from the time we advise you of the outcome of your application.
-(If a charity receives 3 consecutive grants they will then be asked not to apply for at least 2 years.)
+Whether or not your application is successful we ask you not to apply again for at least 12 months from the outcome of your application.

 Reporting and Publication